 Energy-efficient windows are normally insulated windows made with double window panes of glass separated by a vacuum or an air-filled cavity.
 Similar to roof insulation, these windows help prevent heat gain in the summer season and heat loss in the winter season.
 Thus, minimizing the use of electric appliances, and making them work more efficiently.
 Energy-efficient double-insulated glass windows with tinted glass also help reduce the adverse effects of UV light on furniture and other home décor elements.

-Almost all modern homes have now switched from fluorescent lights to LED lights due to their huge impact on electricity bills.
-Since there is no way to minimize the use of lights, the only way to prevent electricity bills from soaring up is to remove the outdated fluorescent light and install modern LED lights.
+Almost all modern homes have now switched from incandescent or fluorescent lights to LED lights due to their huge impact on electricity bills.
+Since there is no way to minimize the use of lights, the only way to prevent electricity bills from soaring is to remove the outdated lights and install modern LED lights.
 These LED lights are not only energy-efficient but also spread light in a better way to help illuminate every nook and corner.
+However, there is a need to study your home lighting needs and install the most ideal type of lights.

 Daylighting is the concept of placing windows, doors, and other light-reflecting décor elements in such a way as to maximize natural sunlight.
 Interior designs with efficient daylighting not only minimize the need for artificial lights during the day, but also help us gain adequate sunlight and relish its health benefits.
 However, the harmful effects of UV light need to cut down with the use of tinted glass or insulated glass.